Empirical Validation and Verification

 be traced to the fact that simple-looking base-10 numbers such as 0.1 are not

-exactly representable in binary floating-point format because they correspond
+exactly representable on a computer in binary floating-point format because their exact binary number representation is infinite in extent.

-- Researchers at the Macaulay Land Use Research Institute (MLURI) in
+- Researchers at the James Hutton Institute (previously the Macaulay Land Use Research Institute) in

-Aberdeen, Scotland, have been conducting a number of important and interesting studies to investigate the effects of floating-point errors in agent-based models implemented in FEARLUS.
+Aberdeen, Scotland, have conducted several important and interesting studies to investigate the effects of floating-point errors in agent-based models implemented in FEARLUS.
 A summary of these efforts, with pointers to related papers and demos, can be accessed

-(See, also, the above paper by Polhill et al.) Based on their work to date, the MLURI researchers conclude that floating-point errors are not likely to be of major importance if a model does not perform many operations and if it does not contain branching statements.
-However, on a personal note, I would like to warn about the need to be careful also about imported utilities such as pseudo-random number generators.
-In my ISU electricity research group in 2005 we discovered that a major java source file (EmpiricalWalker.java) in the well-known and frequently imported cern.jet.random package is disastrously susceptible to floating-point addition errors.
+(See, also, the above paper by Polhill et al.) On a personal note, I would like to warn about the need to be careful also about the casual use of downloaded software code such as pseudo-random number generators.
+In my ISU electricity research group in 2005 we discovered that a major java source file (EmpiricalWalker.java) in the well-known and frequently imported cern.jet.random package was disastrously susceptible to floating-point addition errors.

 - Uri Wilenski and Willian Rand, "Making Models Match: Replicating an Agent-Based Model"